Samsung Galaxy S24 Ultra USB-C Port and Daughterboard Replacement

 Step 13

-- Glide the pick along the top edge to loosen up that sticky adhesive—like you're slicing through butter, but with tech.
-Keep it smooth!
+- Glide your pick along the top edge to loosen up that sticky adhesive—easy does it!

 Step 14

-- Gently glide the pick around the top left corner and down the left edge to break free the last bits of adhesive.
-You've got this!
+- Gently wiggle the pick around the top left corner and glide it down the left edge to loosen the remaining adhesive.
+Keep it steady and patient—you're almost there!
+If you need a hand, you can always schedule a repair.

 Step 15

-If your cover is still clinging to the frame like it owns the place, run an opening pick around the edges to break up any stubborn adhesive.
+If your cover's still clinging to the frame like a stage-five clinger, grab an opening pick and glide it around the edges to break up any stubborn adhesive.

 Tools Used